FrancisBanville/ms_interpreting_probabilities/README.md

 interacting species was set to three different values: (a) $P(L_{i \rightarrow j}|M_{i \rightarrow j}) = 1.0$, (b) $P(L_{i \rightarrow j}|M_{i \rightarrow j}) = 0.75$, and (c) $P(L_{i \rightarrow j}|M_{i \rightarrow j}) = 0.50$.
 Grey dots
-represent the outcome of a single trial, while colored dots represent the average connectance of each network across $100$ trials. (d) Reduction in the mean squared logarithmic error between the average connectance of binary interaction networks obtained from these two sampling methods as the number of trials increases, for the same values of $P(L_{i \rightarrow j}|M_{i \rightarrow j})$ used in panels a-c.
-Probabilities of regional interactions were obtained with a false positive rate of $5\%$ and a false negative rate of $10\%$.
+represent the outcome of a single simulation, while colored dots represent the average connectance of each network across $100$ simulations. (d) Reduction in the mean squared logarithmic error between the average connectance of binary interaction networks obtained from these two sampling methods as the number of simulations increases, for the same values of $P(L_{i \rightarrow j}|M_{i
+\rightarrow j})$ used in panels a-c.
+Probabilities of regional interactions were obtained with a false positive rate of $5\%$ and a false negative rate of
+$10\%$.
 Metaweb samples were obtained by randomly sampling binary interactions from the probabilistic interaction metaweb, and then propagating this result to all local webs that include the species potentially engaged in the interactions.
 Local binary interaction webs were generated by independently sampling binary interactions for each local web of probabilistic interactions.](figures/network_sampling.png){#fig:sampling}

 The choice of a sampling approach can influence the selection of grid cell size when delineating local communities within a broader region of interest.
-In the first approach, pairwise interactions remain constant irrespective of cell size since they are sampled only once from the metaweb.
-However, in the second approach, local interaction probabilities are contingent on the network area.
+In the first approach, pairwise interactions remain constant irrespective of cell size because they are sampled only once from the metaweb.
+However, in the second approach, local interaction probabilities are contingent on network area.
 For instance, consider the local webs $L_1$ and $L_2$ with an area of
 $\frac{1}{2}A_0$, both nested within $A_0$ but disjoint from each other, forming
 $L_0$.
 If we treat $L_1$ and $L_2$ as independent, the probability of interaction between taxa $i$ and $j$ in $L_0$ is given by: